EyasuTeshome/shifttracker/interview-prep/what-makes-a-strong-education-section.md

 # What makes a strong Education section?

 To complete your Education section, open up your resume and **start copy-pasting** each education entry into LinkedIn (in the same **reverse-chronological order**).
 Be sure to review each entry to make sure that you haven't introduced copy/paste errors or formatting mistakes.
-Include graduation dates for each entry.
+Remember to include graduation dates for each entry.
 Since you are currently completing the Microverse program, register your expected graduation date instead.

 There are also a few additional things to keep in mind that are Education-specific.
 Let's discuss them below: